enyojs/enyo-docs/developer-guide/getting-started/enyo-tour.md

 Read more about `enyo-dev` [here](https://github.com/enyojs/enyo-dev).

-## Bootplate

-The [Bootplate](bootplate.html) templates provide complete starter projects containing everything you need to develop and deploy Enyo apps out of the box.
-These templates contain current versions of Enyo, along with the most common libraries used by app developers (Moonstone or Onyx, Layout, etc.) and scripts to minify and create deployable versions of the source and assets.

 ## Additional Reading

-From here, there are several paths you can take to ramp up as an Enyo developer.
+There are several paths you can take to ramp up as an Enyo developer.
 A few suggestions:

+* For tips on setting up your development environment, see [First Steps](planning-and-structuring-your-app.html).
-* For a step-by-step introduction to Enyo, head to the [Moonstone App Tutorial](moonstone-app-tutorial.html).
+* For a step-by-step look at how Enyo apps are created, head to the [Moonstone App Tutorial](moonstone-app-tutorial.html).
-* To get off to the races writing Enyo apps, check out [Bootplate](bootplate.html).
-* To learn more about the nuts and bolts of Enyo app structure, read [Planning and Structuring Your App](planning-and-structuring-your-app.html).
 * Can't make up your mind?
 See the [complete list](../index.html) of available documentation.